ipfs/boxo/examples/gateway/proxy/README.md

-# Gateway as a Proxy for Remote Blockstore
+# Gateway as a Verifying Proxy for Untrusted Remote Blockstore

 This is an example of building a Gateway that uses  `application/vnd.ipld.raw` responses from another gateway acting as a remote blockstore and IPNS resolver.

+Key benefits:
+1. Verifies raw blocks and IPNS records fetched from untrusted third-party gateways.
+2. The proxy provides web gateway functionalities: returns deserialized files and websites, including index.html support, while the remote gateway only needs to support block responses.

 In this example, we implement two major structures: